erri120/Playnite.Extensions/README.md

 | Which property should the Fanza game theme be assigned to in Playnite | Tags          | You can decide whether the "ゲームジャンル" from Fanza should go into the "Features", "Genres" or "Tags" field in Playnite |

 **Config location**: `efc848be-82e1-4e3d-a151-59e5fab3e39a/config.json`

+## Generic Plugins

+### GameManagement

+This plugin keeps track of the installation size of your games and adds a new _Uninstall_ action to a game.

+#### Storage Statistics

+You access a view with storage statistics using the red icon on the sidebar.
+The installation size is calculated by going through all files in the _Installation Directory_ and adding up the file lengths.
+This gets cached to `a37e0963-91ac-4432-be2a-69e366c44726/storage.json` in the `ExtensionsData` folder.

+#### Game Uninstallation

+This only works for games with a valid _Installation Directory_.
+Playnite already has an uninstallation feature but this only works with games that provide their own uninstaller (like when installed from a CD).
+The games I manage with Playnite don't have an uninstaller, they don't even have an installer, and can simply be uninstalled by deleting the folder which is what this feature does.

+Simply right-click any game in Playnite and click _Uninstall_.
+This will delete the entire _Installation Directory_ and remove the game from Playnite. **The files will be deleted completely.
+They do not go into the Recycle Bin**.

 ## Troubleshooting